Personal tools

 But can't MindFreedom do an alert for me?

 MindFreedom does issue many alerts about human rights and alternatives to thousands of people.
 At times those alerts have gotten results.
-However, we do not have the staff to be able to research and write all the alerts that ought to be written.
+However, we do not have the staff to beable to research and write all the alerts that ought to be written.

 You and/or your family and friends may want to consider issuing even a simple, brief, public introductory alert.
-While MindFreedom cannot guarantee we will publicize all alerts we receive, it makes publicizing your situation much easier.

-Does an alert always make sense?
+Does issuing a public alert always make sense?

 No. Sometimes issuing a public alert does not make sense.
 For instance, perhaps you are involved in legal negotiations behind the scenes, and a public alert could jeopardize that.
 Perhaps a public alert might actually harm someone's human rights or a valued ally may lose a job.
 Also, there is always the risk run by anyone who goes public about fraud and abuse.